Delgado Community College is committed to providing a positive learning and working

 Public Records Requests

-The college’s process for managing public records requests is a collaboration between the Vice Chancellor for Business and Administrative Affairs, the Assistant Vice Chancellor for Human Resources, and the Director of Communications and Marketing.
+The College’s process for managing public records requests is a collaboration between the Vice Chancellor for Business and Administrative Affairs, the Chief Human Resources Officer, and the Director of Communications , Marketing, and Public Relations.
 The process is as follows:

-- Upon receipt of a request for public records, the Director of Communications and Marketing responds to the requester within 72 hours (excluding weekends and holidays) confirming receipt of the request and informing the requester that the college will review the request and will respond in a timely and appropriate manner.
+- Upon receipt of a request for public records, the Director of Communications, Marketing, and Public Relations responds to the requester within 72 hours (excluding weekends and holidays) confirming receipt of the request and informing the requester that the College will review the request and will respond in a timely and appropriate manner.

 - The request is routed to the appropriate office to gather the requested information.

-- When the information has been gathered and is ready to be transmitted to the requester, the Vice Chancellor for Business and Administrative Affairs, the Associate Vice Chancellor for Human Resources, and the Director of Communications and Marketing determine who should send the requested information.
+- When the information has been gathered and is ready to be transmitted to the requester, the Vice Chancellor for Business and Administrative Affairs, the Chief Human Resources Officer, and the Director of Communications, Marketing, and Public Relations determine who should send the requested information.

 - Depending on the nature of the request and the requester’s affiliation (news media, private citizen, association, etc.), one of the three administrators listed in Item 3, above, will send the information to the requester.